 Begin construction work before 6:30 a.m. or after 8:00 p.m., Monday through Saturday, and all day Sunday, with certain exceptions.

-WELCOME TO YOUR LOS ANGELES COUNTY GUIDE TO UNINCORPORATED AREA SERVICES Unincorporated areas in Los Angeles County are not cities; as a result, the County provides municipal services ordinarily provided by an independent municipality such as law enforcement, firefighting, animal control, trash collection, road maintenance, library services, and parks.
+WELCOME TO YOUR LOS ANGELES COUNTY GUIDE TO UNINCORPORATED AREA SERVICES

+Unincorporated areas in Los Angeles County are not cities; as a result, the County provides municipal services ordinarily provided by an independent municipality such as law enforcement, firefighting, animal control, trash collection, road maintenance, library services, and parks.
 In LA County, unincorporated areas include more than 1 million residents living in approximately 300,000 households.
 The areas cover 2,600 square miles and represent one-tenth of the County population and two-thirds of the land area.
 Some unincorporated areas are as small as a couple of blocks, while other areas are similar in population and development to cities.

 Unincorporated area residents are represented by the Los Angeles County Board of Supervisors.
 The Board is responsible for establishing policies and regulations that benefit all unincorporated area residents.

 The County's clinics and hospitals keep communities healthy.
-Sheriff's deputies, firefighters and public works personnel keep communities safe, while County libraries, parks, and community centers keep residents cohesive with local festivals, fairs and farmers markets.
+The Los Angeles County firefighters, public works personnel, and the Sheriff's Department's deputies keep communities safe, while County libraries, parks, and community centers keep residents cohesive with local festivals, fairs and farmers markets

 This guide will help residents become familiar with and make use of the many services that LA County has to offer its unincorporated residents.

 The County appreciates the opportunity to serve the community and through the policies and programs adopted by the Board of Supervisors, the County aims to enhance County neighborhoods and businesses.

 This digital guide will be regularly updated as additional information becomes available.

-For information about the guide, please contact: Municipal and Unincorporated Area Services LA County Chief Executive Office Kenneth Hahn Hall of Administration 500 W. Temple St., Los Angeles 90012 Email: MUAS@ceo.lacounty.gov Web: unincorporated.lacounty.gov Follow LA County on social media: @countyofla
+For information about the guide, please contact:

+Municipal and Unincorporated Area Services LA County Chief Executive Office Kenneth Hahn Hall of Administration 500 W. Temple St., Los Angeles 90012

+Email: MUAS@ceo.lacounty.gov Web: unincorporated.lacounty.gov

+Follow LA County on social media:

+@countyofla

 Table of Contents

-Did YouKnow?
-1
+Welcome 1

+Table of Contents 2

-Land Acknowledgment 4
+Land Acknowledgment 3

-Fourth Supervisorial District Map & Cities 5
+Fourth Supervisorial District Map & Cities 4

+Fourth District Cities and Communities 5

-Fourth District - Field Offices 7
+Fourth District - Field Offices 6

-Frequently Requested Services 8
+Frequently Requested Services 7

-Directory of Services 9
+Directory of Services 8

-About LA County 14
+About LA County 13

-Map of LA County 16
+Map of LA County

 Scan to visit the Municipal & Unincorporated Services Area website where you can find the current guide for your District.

-Land Acknowledgment Los Angeles County recognizes that we occupy land originally and still inhabited and cared for by the Tongva, Tataviam, Serrano, Kizh, and Chumash Peoples.
+Los Angeles County recognizes that we occupy land originally and still inhabited and cared for by the Tongva, Tataviam, Serrano, Kizh, and Chumash Peoples.
 We honor and pay respect to their elders and descendants - past, present, and emerging - as they continue their stewardship of these lands and waters.
 We acknowledge that settler colonization resulted in land seizure, disease, subjugation, slavery, relocation, broken promises, genocide and multigenerational trauma.
 This acknowledgment demonstrates our responsibility and commitment to truth, healing and reconciliation and to elevating the stories, culture and community of the original inhabitants of Los Angeles County.
 We are grateful to have the opportunity to live and work on these ancestral lands.
 We are dedicated to growing and sustaining relationships with Native peoples and local tribal governments, including (in no particular order) the: